3xyz/School_21/README.md

-# ✨ There my best projects from School 21
+# ✨ There is my best projects from School 21